rajat-rathee/network-traffic/README.md

 specific information of who was on the network during each scan.
 Scheduler feature where you can automatically run scans every 30 minutes.

-Built using: Python, Flask, SQLite3, SQLAlchemy
+Built using: Python, Flask, SQLite3, SQLAlchemy, HTML

 ## Setting Up